Anveshrithaa/Bone-fracture-detection-using-machine-learning/README.md

 # Bone-Fracture-Detection-
-3rd Year college Project

-### Note:
-Manual folder contains temporary work which detects the location of fracture in a given x-ray image manually(not totally, tho;)
+Detecting the location of bone fracture in a given x-ray image

-### How to run:
+### To run the project
-* Clone the repository: `git clone https://github.com/anandnet/Bone-Fracture-Detection.git`
+* Clone the repository: `git clone https://github.com/Anveshrithaa/bone-fracture-detection.git
 * Head to the root folder: `cd Bone-Fracture-Detection`
 * Install requirements: `pip install -r requirements.txt`
 * Head to the `manual` folder: `cd manual`